joej888/techmission_project_scalable/README.md

 3. **Build errors**: Make sure TypeScript is properly installed
 4. **Invalid cursor error**: Cursors are base64 encoded and expire when data structure changes

----

-That's it!
-You now have a working YouTube comments API with smart ranking and efficient cursor-based pagination.